-(1) The program is at least two academic years in length and provides an associate degree, a bachelor's degree, a professional degree, or an equivalent degree as determined by the Secretary; or
+(1) The program is at least two academic years in length and provides an associate degree, a bachelor’s degree, a professional degree, or an equivalent degree as determined by the Secretary; or

-(2) Each course within the program is acceptable for full credit toward that institution's associate degree, bachelor’s degree, professional degree, or equivalent degree as determined by the Secretary provided that—
+(2) Each course within the program is acceptable for full credit toward completion of an eligible program offered by the institution that provides an associate degree, bachelor’s degree, professional degree, or equivalent degree as determined by the Secretary, provided that—

-(i) The institution's degree requires at least two academic years of study; and
+(i) The eligible program requires at least two academic years of study; and

-(ii) The institution demonstrates that students enroll in, and graduate from, the degree program.
+(ii) The institution can demonstrate that at least one student was enrolled in , the program during the current or most recently completed award year.

 (l) Formula.
-(1) Except as provided in paragraph (l)(2) of this section, for purposes of determining whether a program described in paragraph (k) of this section satisfies the requirements contained in paragraph (c)(3) or (d) of this section, and determining the number of credit hours in that educational program with regard to the title IV, HEA programs—
+For purposes of determining whether a program described in paragraph (h) of this section satisfies the requirements contained in paragraph (c)(3) or (d) of this section, and the number of credit hours in that educational program for purposes of the title IV, HEA programs—

-(i) A semester hour must include at least 37.5 clock hours of instruction;

-(ii) A trimester hour must include at least 37.5 clock hours of instruction; and

-(iii) A quarter hour must include at least 25 clock hours of instruction.

-(2) The institution's conversions to establish a minimum number of clock hours of instruction per credit may be less than those specified in paragraph (l)(1) of this section if the institution's designated accrediting agency, or recognized State agency for the approval of public postsecondary vocational institutions for participation in the title IV, HEA programs, has not identified any deficiencies with the institution's policies and procedures, or their implementation, for determining the credit hours that the institution awards for programs and courses, in accordance with 34 CFR 602.24(f) or, if applicable, 34 CFR 603.24(c), so long as—

-(i) The institution's student work outside of class combined with the clock hours of instruction meet or exceed the numeric requirements in paragraph (l)(1) of this section; and

-(ii)(A) A semester hour must include at least 30 clock hours of instruction;

-(B) A trimester hour must include at least 30 clock hours of instruction; and
+(1) A semester or trimester hour must include at least 30 clock hours of instruction; and

-(C) A quarter hour must include at least 20 hours of instruction.
+(2) A quarter hour must include at least 20 clock hours of instruction.

-(m) An otherwise eligible program that is offered in whole or in part through telecommunications is eligible for title IV, HEA program purposes if the program is offered by an institution, other than a foreign institution, that has been evaluated and is accredited for its effective delivery of distance education programs by an accrediting agency or association that—
+(l) An otherwise eligible program that is offered in whole or in part through telecommunications is eligible for title IV, HEA program purposes if the program is offered by an institution, other than a foreign institution, that has been evaluated and is accredited for its effective delivery of distance education programs by an accrediting agency or association that—

 (1) Is recognized by the Secretary under subpart 2 of part H of the HEA; and